KaliedaRik/Scrawl-canvas/README.txt

 A. PURPOSE AND FEATURES
 ------------------------------------------------------------------------------------
-Scrawl.js is  JavaScript library which adds an API for handling and manipulating HTML5 <canvas> elements in the DOM.
+Scrawl-canvas is  JavaScript library which adds an API for handling and manipulating HTML5 <canvas> elements in the DOM.

 The library is extendable - only load the JavaScript that is needed, nothing more.
 Scrawl core